Idrissben/AI-Document-Translator/README.md

 django manage.py runserver
 ```

-then head to your URL followed by "upload/
+then head to your URL followed by "upload/"

+Finally, after having translated the document, you can head to cloud.langfuse.com to observe the tracking of the total costs of the API calls and the number of tokens inputted or generated.